vero-nika-2828/yasmin-jas-photography/README.md

 ## User goal

 * Find out what photography the site owner offers
-* See samples and quality of phtographer's work
+* See samples and quality of photographer's work
-* Learn about photographers experience in the field
+* Learn about photographer's experience in the field
 * Find out what other people think about the photographer
 * Find ways to reach out to photographer

 ## Site owner goal

-* Atract customers for the business
+* Attract customers for the business
 * Convince customers to choose site owner's service
 * Present their experience
 * Provide overview of their approach
 * Demonstrate their skills
-* Enable cutomers to contact them
+* Enable customers to contact them

 # User Experience